Jordan And Israel

 Day 1: Departure from North America (October 5)

 Today we embark on our Journey to Jordan & the Holy Land.
 Prepare yourself for a life-changing experience.
-Get some rest on the flight…tomorrow you will be walking the steps of the Bible.
+Get some rest on the flight in preparation for the days ahead as we walk the steps of the Bible.

 Day 2: Arrive Amman, Dead Sea (October 6)